 After many years of travel, Seiji settled on the Big Island of Hawai'i.
 Upon his arrival here, he spent much time looking for the right spot to open his sushi restaurant.
-He finally settled in his present location, right in the heart of Kailua-Kona.
-Seiji chose this quaint little “hole in the wall” for its ambiance and charm.
-It is a spot that gives his hungry guests respite from the hustle and bustle of Ali'i Drive.
-The relaxed atmosphere and food delicately prepared by Seiji brings Japanese dining to another level.
+He finally settled in his first location, right in the heart of Kailua-Kona.

 Seiji insists on preparing only the freshest fish and vegetables available.
-Ahi, ono, kampachi, and snapper come right off the boat, as well as other special fish that is caught and brought in to the harbor, and the vegetables are the freshest the local farmer's market has to offer.
+Ahi, ono, kampachi, and snapper come right off the boat, as well as other special fish that is caught and brought in to the harbor.
+They choose quality, locally grown vegetables from the farmer's market.

 We invite you to come dine with us at Seiji's Sushi.